Skip to main content

 • Reliable

-• If this is less relevant, encourage people with the desired traits to apply, even if they don’t have previous experience of working in the care sector.
+If relevant, also include qualifications or certifications.
+You could also encourage people with the desired traits to apply, even if they don’t have prior experience working in the care sector.

-Give candidates a feel for what your business stands for.
-You might not have the space to include all of the below elements, but you can consider some of them when framing your company overview.
+This section is vital for helping you to find candidates that are the right cultural fit for your organisation.
+You might not have the space to include all of the elements outlined below, but you can consider some of them when framing your company overview.

 If you want to add more detail, consider creating a Company Profile on Totaljobs.
 You can even add videos and imagery to your profile to give candidates even more information to help them decide whether to click the apply button.